prefix-dev/pixi-pdf/README.md

 ## License

-Pixi PDF is released under the [MIT License](https://opensource.org/licenses/MIT).
+Pixi PDF is released under the [BSD-3 License](./LICENSE).
 Feel free to use, modify, and distribute this tool for both personal and commercial purposes.